 Date updated: May 2020

 - When a person’s behaviour is so extreme, abusive or rude that it causes harm to another person or makes another person believe that s/he will suffer harm.
 This may include mental, psychological, physical or financial harm.

-- following, communicating with, watching, or bothering another person; or
+- follows, communicates with, watches, or bothers another person; or

-- sending letters, gifts, faxes, or emails to such a person.
+- sends letters, gifts, faxes, or e-mails to such a person.

 - If a person (“complainant”) believes that s/he is being harassed by someone (“respondent”), s/he may apply for a protection order in the Magistrate’s Court (“court”).

 - If the complainant is a child, s/he can apply for a protection order on his/her own and does not have to be assisted by a parent or a guardian.

 - It is also possible for a person to make an application for a protection order on behalf of the complainant.
 This means that, any person who has an interest in the wellbeing and safety of the complainant can make an application.
 If the complainant is older than 18 years of age, the written consent of the complainant is required to make an application on his/her behalf.